 Like other wood products, wood chips can make great fuel, and they're especially useful for fire starter and small, controlled fires.
 They're also ideal for biomass reactors, which can be used to power engines in addition to providing heat.

 If you're working with dried or artificial flowers, try using wood chips in the vase to stabilize them and hold them upright.
 Wood chips are also used in the construction of furniture and works of art, where their variable color, shape, and pattern can create a great deal of visual interest.
-Your Minneapolis carpenter can talk to you about some decor options with wood chips.

 6. Play area surface

 Wood chips help cushion falls and provide a safe, nonslip surface for kids and the young at heart.
-Create a designated play area in your yard with wood chips, swings, and other supplies -- but make sure you inspect it regularly and keep it in good condition to reduce the risk of injuries!
+Create a designated play area in your yard with wood chips, swings, and other supplies -- but make sure you inspect it regularly and keep it in good condition to reduce the risk of injuries.

 7. Erosion control

 While wood chips are a temporary fix, they can address an area of the yard where erosion is occurring while you develop a long term plan.
-Use them to create a barrier to prevent soil loss, especially during heavy rains, while you talk to a landscaper about better drainage options to keep the yard in good condition.
+Use the chips to create a barrier to prevent soil loss, especially during heavy rains, while you talk to a landscaper about better drainage options to keep the yard in good condition.